 2. Remain regionally diversified in equities

 A shift in regional allocation rarely helps cushion performance in a market correction.
-Investors concerned about a potential recession in the US may be tempted to shift away from US equities into other equity markets, but during US recessions stock markets in all regions tend to fall—sometimes by more than US equities.
-When you add in the fact that the dollar appreciated during the last two recessions, it’s far from clear that concerns about a US recession should lead investors to shift from US equities into other equity markets.
+Investors concerned about a potential recession in the US may be tempted to shift away from US equities into other equity markets, but during US recessions stock markets in all regions tend to fall – sometimes by more than US equities.
+It’s therefore not clear that concerns about a US recession should lead investors to shift from US equities into other equity markets.
 Investors are normally better off maintaining a regionally diversified portfolio.

 US recessions don’t mean US equities underperform

 % price return

 3. Rotate away from overweights in mid- and small-cap equities

 Small-cap stocks can be more vulnerable than large caps during a recession: they underperformed the market during the last downturn.
 There is a risk that small caps could underperform again during the next downturn.

 Small-cap equities sometimes underperform during recessions